ristew/blog/posts/fromprototypestoclasses.md

 <figcaption>This is considered bad practice, but it demonstrates the power of the system.</figcaption>

 This style of programming wasn't loved by programmers, especially those coming from a C++ or Java class-based background.
-The first attempt to bring classes to Javascript was in the [failed Ecmascript 4 standard](https://en.wikipedia.org/wiki/ECMAScript#4th_Edition_(abandoned)), which [struck David Ungar](https://mail.mozilla.org/pipermail/es-discuss/2007-November/004998.html) with "the richness of the additions to the language", adding classes, interfaces, a nominal and structural type system, multimethods, namespacing, packages, generics, and perhaps most radical of all, integers.
+The first attempt to bring classes to Javascript was in the [failed Ecmascript 4 standard](https://en.wikipedia.org/wiki/ECMAScript#4th_Edition_(abandoned)), adding classes, interfaces, a nominal and structural type system, multimethods, namespacing, packages, generics, and perhaps most radical of all, integers.
+There was a great deal of debate about the wide sweeping changes to, as Self's [David Ungar put it lightly](https://mail.mozilla.org/pipermail/es-discuss/2007-November/004998.html), "the richness of the additions to the language".
 Brendan Eich tried to dissuade [programmers convinced that Javascript was becoming its namesake](https://web.archive.org/web/20080516222951/http://www.dustindiaz.com/java-in-our-script) in a [@media Ajax Keynote](https://brendaneich.com/2007/11/my-media-ajax-keynote/):

 > I hold no brief for Java.
 JS does not need to look like Java.
 Classes in JS2 are an integrity device, already latent in the built-in objects of JS1, the DOM, and other browser objects.
 But I do not believe that most Java U. programmers will ever grok functional JS, and I cite [GWT](https://code.google.com/webtoolkit/) uptake as supporting evidence.
 This does not mean JS2 panders to Java.
 It does mean JS2 uses conventional syntax for those magic, built-in “classes” mentioned in the ES1-3 and DOM specs.
 >